Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Finite presentations for

-Note that both transpositions on the right-hand side exist by our assumption.
-Furthermore, the transpositions on the right-hand satisfy the relations~\eqref{rel:symm} and~\eqref{rel:order} and commute.
+Both transpositions on the right-hand side exist by our assumption.
+Furthermore, the transpositions on the right-hand satisfy the relations~\eqref{rel:order} and~\eqref{rel:symm} and commute.
 It follows that $\swap{\bm{\alpha}}{\bm{\beta}} = \swap{\bm{\beta}}{\bm{\alpha}}$ and $\swap{\bm{\alpha}}{\bm{\beta}}^{2} = 1$.
-Conjugacy relations are established by following the same pattern as for earlier steps, namely by considering Cases~(A)--(D) of Lemma~\ref{lem:conj-types} as before.
+Conjugacy relations are established similarly to earlier steps, namely by considering Cases~(A)--(D) of Lemma~\ref{lem:conj-types}.
 The method is the same for each case.
 For example, consider a Case~(B) conjugacy relation; that is, one of the form